 - Example: Email sent date, Date Created, Date Last Modified, Date Received, Date Sent.

-Note: When you search on a user-created date field using a relative date (ex.
-Last 7 Days), you may see different results between a saved search and a search from the search panel if you aren't in the same timezone as your Relativity instance.
+Note: When you search on a user-created date field using a relative date, Last 7 Days for example, you may see different results between a saved search and a search from the search panel if you are not in the same timezone as your Relativity instance.

 The whole number field type stores any natural numbers or their negatives.

 - This value cannot exceed 2,147,483,647.
 In other words, 2,147,483,648 and higher is invalid.

 - Example: Page count, Number of Attachments.

 The decimal field type stores numeric values that may include decimals.

 - With this field you can have a maximum of 15 digits before the decimal and two digits after the decimal.

 - Example: Percentage, File Size.

 The currency field type stores numeric values in a currency format.
 Ten digits is the maximum for this field.